-Enquiries of management
+En Enquiries of management

-Question Response
+Qu estion Response

 1. What is management's assessment of the risk that the financial statements may be materially misstated due to fraud and what are the principal reasons?
 The fundamental financial systems are robustly reviewed by internal audit on a regular basis to test that they are being used appropriately and that adequate controls are in place.
-In addition, the Director of Finance and Audit Committee receive internal audit reports relating to NWSSP (NHS Wales Shared Services Partnership) processing functions including employment services (payroll and recruitment) and procurement and accounts payable.
-These provide assurance
+In addition, the Director of Finance and Audit Committee receive internal audit reports relating to NWSSP (NHS Wales Shared Services Partnership) processing functions including employment services (payroll and recruitment) and

-regarding financial controls operated within services performed on the health board's behalf under the NWSSP service level agreement (SLA).
+Enquiries of management Question Response procurement and accounts payable.
+These provide assurance regarding financial controls operated within services performed on the health board's behalf under the NWSSP service level agreement (SLA).
 Consequently, the health board views the risk of material misstatement within the financial statements as minimal.
 As well as approving the internal and external audit plans for the year, the Audit Committee approves the annual work programme for the local counter fraud specialist team and the post payment verification programme for general medical services (GMS) enhanced Services, general pharmaceutical services and general ophthalmic services (GOS).
 Annual reports and audit opinions are also produced and reviewed by the committee.

-The draft annual accounts are reviewed separately by senior key finance staff including the Interim Director of Finance and head of accounting.
+The draft annual accounts are reviewed separately by senior key finance staff including the Director of Finance and head of accounting.
 Analytical reviews are completed and key variances between financial years investigated and explained before they are submitted to Wales Audit Office for audit review.
 Presentations of the draft and final audited accounts are also prepared which include these key variances for the Audit Committee's review prior to their approval and recommendation for adoption by the board.
-However this will need to take into account previous years accounts will include Bridgend information and 2019-20 will be post-boundary change.
-In addition, Covid-19 will also have an impact.

-2. How can management assure the Board that it has not been inappropriately influenced by external pressures?
+How can management assure the Board that it has not been inappropriately influenced by external pressures?
 The health board's standing financial instructions are designed to ensure probity, accuracy, economy, efficiency, effectiveness and sustainability in the conduct of business.
 They translate statutory and Welsh Government financial requirements for NHS Wales into day to day operating practice.
-Together with the adoption of standing orders, a schedule of decisions reserved to the board and a scheme of delegation to officers
+Together with the adoption of standing orders, a schedule of decisions reserved to the board and a scheme of delegation to officers and others, they provide the regulatory framework for the business conduct of the health board.